johnventura/sausage-cloud-examples/README.md

 * `terraform apply` Render cloud resources from code
 * `terraform state list` Describe what resources are being tracked
 * `terraform destroy` Destroy the infrastructure being tracked

+# WARNING

+Please do not blindly copy example code from this repository or anywhere.
+All code is insecure and needs to be reviewed.